Becoming a labour only sub-contractor

 If you have just arrived in Jersey or you are starting work for the first time, we will not be able to issue an exemption card for labour only sub-contracting.
 You may apply in the following year once we have some tax history for you.

-When you show your exemption card to the building contractor they will:
+When you show your exemption card or letter to the building contractor they will:

-- check that you are the authorised holder of the exemption card by asking to see photographic identification
+- check that you are the authorised holder of the card or letter by asking to see photographic identification

-- check that the card is valid and has not expired
+- check that the card or letter is valid and has not expired

-The contractor should not hold your exemption card, but they may take a copy for their records.
+The contractor should not hold your exemption card or good compliance letter, but they may take a copy for their records.

-The possession of an exemption card does not determine the nature of your contract, as the decision to issue the card is only based on your tax compliance record.
+The possession of an exemption card or good compliance letter does not determine the nature of your contract, as the decision to issue the card is only based on your tax compliance record.
 You may also have different terms of engagement for different contracts which may be a combination of:

 - labour only sub-contracting